smpetersgithub/babelfish-for-aurora-postgresql/README.md

 **Compatibility Test**
 *  This directory contains SQL scripts used to validate SQL Server's syntax compatibility with Babelfish for Aurora PostgreSQL.

-**SQL Sleuth**
-*  This directory contains a keyword search utility that analyzes a SQL Server script for predefined keywords.
-This utility helps in understanding the complexity of an SQL script.

 **Files**
 *  **Babelfish Functionality Limitations.xlsx** - A spreadsheet of the [unsupported functionality](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/babelfish-compatibility.tsql.limitations-unsupported.html).
 For supported functionality see [this link](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/babelfish-compatibility.supported-functionality-table.html).
 There is also this [Babelfish procedure reference](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Appendix.Babelfish.Functions.html).
 *  **Babelfish Useful Scripts.md** - A collection of useful SQL statements to run on Babelfish for Aurora PostgreSQL.